eficode-academy/kubernetes-katas/05-storage.md

 NAME        STATUS    VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE pvc-nginx   Bound     pvc-e8a4fc89-2bae-11e8-b065-42010a8400e3   5Gi        RWO            standard       4m
 ```

+> NB: if it's not bound, try to `describe` it and see the message?
+>
+> Notice the output from `kubectl get storageclass`, if it says
+> `VOLUMEBINDINGMODE=WaitForFirstConsumer`
+> then you need a Pod or Deployment to "use" it first.
+> There's a deployment like that, a couple of lines down from here.

 There should be a corresponding auto-created persistent volume (PV) against this PVC: